Geometric Entropy and Retrieval Phase Transitions in Continuous Thermal Dense Associative Memory: Dense Associative Memory networks

 A particularly relevant instance is the log-sum-exp energy, whose gradient-based dynamics induce a softmax-like weighting over stored patterns. \citet{ramsauer2021hopfield} extended these exponential capacity results to continuous states using the Log-Sum-Exp (LSE) energy function,

 and showed that the update rule minimizing this energy is mathematically equivalent to the self-attention mechanism in Transformers, with stored patterns as keys and the state vector as query.
 To ensure bounded activations, vector magnitudes must be constrained.
 We adopt the $N$-sphere model, where continuous real-valued coordinates satisfy $\sum_{i=1}^{N} x_i^2 = N$.
 Under this constraint, \citet{ramsauer2021hopfield} proved $M_{\rm max} \propto \exp(\alpha N)$ with $\alpha = 0.5$.
+Note that $\alpha$ in the exponential regime is not comparable to the classical Hopfield capacity parameter: there $M = \alpha N$ measures patterns per neuron, whereas here $M = e^{\alpha N}$ makes $\alpha = \ln(M)/N$ a logarithmic load per neuron.

 \citet{krotov2021large} introduced an alternative formulation based on Euclidean distance $d^2(\bm{x}, \bm{\xi}^\mu) = \|\bm{x}-\bm{\xi}^\mu\|^2$, yielding the kernel-based energy function:

 with

 This form corresponds to the negative log-likelihood of a Gaussian kernel density estimate of the memory distribution~\citep{hoover2025dense}.
 Equivalently, the network assigns higher scores to states $\bm{x}$ that lie in high-density regions of the memory distribution under this kernel, making retrieval a form of mode-seeking in representation space.
 Under the $N$-sphere constraint, the dot product and distance formulations are equivalent: